 #2 The average number of social media accounts per person is 8.8

 That’s mind-blowing!
-Not only are there 4.60 active social media users in Singapore, but the average number of social accounts per person is 8.8 with the three most popular platforms in 2019 being YouTube, WhatsApp and Facebook.
+Not only are there 4.60 active social media users in Singapore, but the average number of social accounts per person is 8.8 with the three most popular platforms being YouTube, WhatsApp and Facebook.
 These are followed by Instagram and Facebook Messenger then Twitter, LinkedIn and WeChat.
 Facebook also has the largest potential advertising audience in Singapore at 4.30 million with Instagram having an advertising audience of 2.2 million.

 So, what does this all mean for businesses and those looking to spread brand awareness?